 Doping, the use of performance-enhancing drugs or substances, is a deceptive practice prevalent in the sports world.
 It is primarily used by athletes who aim to gain an unfair advantage over their rivals.
 These drugs, often steroids, stimulants, or hormones, artificially boost stamina, strength, and overall performance.
 This practice undermines the bedrock of sports, which celebrates natural ability, hard work, and fair play.
 In essence, doping is a form of cheating that devalues the very spirit of sports.

-A lire aussi : Effective home workouts
+Sujet a lire : Effective home workouts

 Yet, the menace of doping is not confined to the ethical arena alone.
 It poses significant threats to the physical and mental health of athletes.
 The consequential dangers of doping in sports extend far beyond mere competition, affecting an athlete’s life profoundly.